jmorvay/Frinx-docs/FRINX_Smart_Build_Engine/Developer_Guide/designing_a_new_app.md

 1.  open artifactory.frinx
 2.  open either frinx-release or frinx-snapshot
 3.  move to org/opendaylight/controller/opendaylight-startup-archetype
-4.  choose the latest (currently in Frinx release: 1.1.4-Beryllium-SR4.5-frinxodl)
+4.  choose the latest

 The command will generate several prompts; you can enter the values according to the example [here][1].
 At the end the project structure is generated.

-    [INFO] Using following parameters for creating project from Archetype: opendaylight-startup-archetype:**1\.1.4-Beryllium-SR4.5-frinxodl**
+    [INFO] Using following parameters for creating project from Archetype: opendaylight-startup-archetype:**<archetype-name>**
     [INFO] ----------------------------------------------------------------------------
     [INFO] Parameter: groupId, Value: jp.customer.example
     [INFO] Parameter: artifactId, Value: example